-Malware and Ransomware:
+Malware / Ransomware

-Cryptocurrency is completely decentralized and digital.
-Though these aspects serve as a primary appeal of digital currency, they simultaneously expose crypto to digital theft through the use of ransomware and malware.
-For clarity, "ransomware is a type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid."8 Individuals with pernicious intent may use various tactics to avoid KYC detection and redirect digital currency to alternate wallets that will eventually be converted into fiat currency.
+As stated above, cryptocurrency is completely decentralized and digital.
+Though these aspects serve as a primary appeal of digital currencies, they simultaneously expose crypto to digital theft through the use of ransomware and malware.
+For clarity, "ransomware is a type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid."8 Although it is advised never to make a ransomware payment, some still opt to do so.
+Individuals with pernicious intent may use various tactics to avoid KYC detection and redirect digital currency to alternate wallets that will eventually be converted into fiat currency.
 Whether a financial institution deals in cryptocurrency or not, if its customers hold cryptocurrency in exchanges with inadequate security, such institutions may be susceptible to risk.